Akalbir17/Zelda-Game-/README.md

 - [License](#license)

 ## Overview
-zeldaGame is a throwback Zelda clone developed using Pygame.
+Zelda Game is a throwback Zelda clone developed using Pygame.
 It aims to recreate the classic Zelda gameplay experience with modern programming techniques.
 The game is currently in progress and serves as a fun project for learning game development with Pygame.

 ## Features
 - Retro-style Zelda gameplay